 No “Please Don’t Touch” Signs in Sight

-Vote for Your Favorite Children’s Museums
+Which is Your Favorite Children's Museum?!

 Motherhood Loves Community Awards nominees have been carefully chosen by our team.
 We may earn a commission if you buy something through links on our site.

 As moms, we all know the joy comes from watching your little one safely explore a new environment designed with them in mind, which is why we’ve created a list of some of the best children’s museums across the country.
 Keep reading to discover hands-on activities your little one can enjoy side-by-side with their older siblings, convenient parent-friendly features like private nursing nooks, and dedicated soft-play spaces for babies and toddlers.
 A few exhibits even wowed us (hello, real snow sledding on an outdoor playground), so we know your kids will be thrilled!
-See your family’s favorite museum on the list?
-Be sure to give it a vote!

-Favorite Children’s Museums of 2025 Nominees
+Favorite Children’s Museums of 2025 Winners

 Children’s Museum of Denver at Marsico Campus | Denver, CO